 Impact of Suppression Lists on Email Marketing Efforts

 One crucial aspect regarding suppression lists is the frequency of emails sent to individuals on the list.
 Limiting the number of emails sent to individuals who have opted out of receiving them is essential to maintain a positive sender reputation.
 Sending too many emails to individuals on a suppression list can lead to a high rate of spam complaints, consequently damaging your sender reputation and potentially getting your email domain blacklisted or blocked.
+Maintaining a suppression list also helps ensure your emails reach the inbox, rather than being filtered as spam, which is vital for effective deliverability.

 Legal Implications of Suppression Lists